History of the Australian Capital Territory: 20th-century development of Canberra

 After World War II there was a shortage of housing and office space in Canberra, so a Senate Select Committee hearing was held in 1954 to address its development requirements.
 This Committee recommended the creation of a single planning body with executive power.
-Consequently, the NCPDC was replaced by the National Capital Development Commission in 1957.
+Consequently, the NCPDC was replaced by the National Capital Development Commission (NCDC) in 1957.
 The NCDC ended four decades of disputes over the shape and design of Lake Burley Griffin, and construction was completed in 1964 after four years of work.
-The completion of the centrepiece of Griffin's design finally the laid the platform for the development of Griffin's Parliamentary Triangle.
+The completion of the centrepiece of Griffin's design finally laid the platform for the development of Griffin's Parliamentary Triangle.
 In the four decades since the initial construction of the lake, various buildings of national importance were constructed on the lakefront.
 According to the policy plan of the government, "The lake is not only one of the centrepieces of Canberra's plan in its own right, but forms the immediate foreground of the National Parliamentary Area."
 The newly built Australian National University, on the northern shores of the lake was expanded, and sculptures and monuments were built.

 The completion of the central basin placed a waterway between Parliament House and the War Memorial and a landscaped boulevard was built along the land axis.
 A new National Library was constructed within the Parliamentary Triangle, followed by the High Court of Australia, the National Gallery and finally a new Parliament House in 1988.
 In 2001, the National Museum was built on the former lakeside site of the Royal Canberra Hospital.

 On average, the population of Canberra increased by more than 50% every five years between 1955 and 1975 as the development of the capital became more concerted.
 To accommodate the influx of residents, the NCDC oversaw the release of new residential land though the creation of new town centres: Woden opened in 1964, followed by Belconnen in 1966, Weston Creek in 1969 and Tuggeranong in 1973.
 The NCDC was disbanded in 1988, its planning authority transferred to the newly created ACT government and the new National Capital Authority, which was established to oversee Commonwealth interests in development of the national capital.
 Canberra has continued to grow with the further release of residential land in Gungahlin in the 1990s.